Afonsosequeira04/My-AWS-Project-Source-Code/README.md

-This project i designed contains the source code and infrastructure as code for deploying a scalable and resilient multi-tier architecture on AWS using Terraform.
+This project i designed contains the source code and infrastructure as code for deploying a scalable and resilient multi-tier architecture on AWS using Terraform for automating.

 ![Alt text](images/My-AWS-Architeture-Diagram1.drawio.png)